microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 *N.B.* to get more data, you can allow for multiple matches using the `MaxRecognitionResults` parameter and setting a relatively low `RecognitionThreshold`.

-With these values to hand, you can straightforwardly check how, *e.g.* changing the `RecognitionThreshold` or `MinSize` parameters would have effected your accuracy metric, without the need to reprocess your video.
+With these values to hand, you can straightforwardly check how, *e.g.* changing the `RecognitionThreshold` or `MinSize` parameters would have affected your accuracy metric, without the need to reprocess your sample video.

 *N.B.* You will find that performance will drop off sharply as faces get smaller.
-We recommend a minimum face size of 150 pixels but you can work with smaller faces if you are willing to increase your recognition threshold.
+We recommend a minimum face size of 150 pixels but you can work with smaller faces if you are willing to live with reduced performance.

 Tuning other variables may require additional tests, *e.g.* using: